 30-32 Foubert’s Pl, Carnaby, London W1F 7PS https://www.choccywoccydoodah.com

-The French are excellent at being indulgent and Comptoir Gourmand is nothing but that.
+The French are excellent at being indulgent and Comptoir Gourmand indulgent times x 10!
 This little French bakery is packed full with pastries, cakes and bread and between all of those sits their hot chocolate.
 It’s made with coconut cream so it’s really thick, luxurious and has a delicious sweetness to it from the coconut.
 You can choose to add meringue or brownie pieces to it as well, and why the hell wouldn’t you?!

 96 Bermondsey St, London SE1 3UB, https://comptoirgourmand.co.uk